History of Women And The Right To Vote - Mormonism Won That Victory FIRST In Utah!

 It still remains a subject, that finds many women of active Mormonism - reluctant to discuss with those outside of the LDS Church.

-The history of Mormonism and women has been so falsely distorted, that unfortunately - those who want to "know" are so colored by the mis-information and mis-understandings that abound about Mormon women, polygamy, priesthood... and thus the status of Mormon women in the Church today - has actually become recluse... other than hearing from the occassional squeaky wheel.
+The history of Mormonism and women has been so falsely distorted, that unfortunately - those who want to "know" are so colored by the mis-information and mis-understandings that abound about Mormon women, polygamy, priesthood... and thus the status of Mormon women in the Church today - has actually become recluse... other than hearing from the occasional squeaky wheel.
 Unfortunately in the opposition of anything positive about women and Mormonism.

 As we reflect back on the history of women and The Church of Jesus Christ, beyond the many distortions perpetuated around Joseph Smith - we then find a rich and powerful history - which is the legacy of the Mormon women who knew... and Mormon women who know!